talesm/SDL3pp/docs/transformation.md

 functions are always supported.
 In addition, if has an userdata parameter we create an alternative callback as follows:

-- The callback name will have the "Function" suffix, replacing a "Callback" suffix if any;
+- The callback name will have the "CB" suffix, replacing a "Callback" suffix if any;
 - The callback type is a std::function with the same parameters than the original one, with the following changes: